 - Jonny Sadler, Programme Director, Manchester Climate Change Agency

 - Steve Connor, CEO of Creative Concern

-Chair: Kasper de Graaf, Design Manchester
+Chair: Kasper de Graaf, Director of Images&Co and Partnerships Director, Design Manchester

 This symposium is part of Liveable City, a conference that has been jointly organised by the Royal Danish Embassy and Design Manchester with the support of Manchester City Council, Manchester Society of Architects, Manchester School of Architecture and the Design Council.
 Each symposium includes presentations from a range of professional and civic leaders from Manchester and Denmark, followed by panel discussions.